 are selected in the one game.

+[Rule 69 amended in Gazette 4 Oct 2017 p.
+5123.]

 70. Only one prize per game except for system entries

 (1) The holder of a receipted ticket which contains, or the purchaser of an entry under Part 2 Division 5 of these rules which comprises, a system entry may claim a prize in one division for each notional game making up that system entry, resulting in prizes in more than one division for that entry.